hackforla/food-oasis-la/README.md

 # Food Oasis

-This is a website with list of resources about food deserts and health.
+This is a website with map of food sources in Los Angeles, and list of resources about food deserts and health.
 You can view the site here… https://foodoasisla.github.io

 ## How to make changes to the site